grafana/agent/docs/sources/flow/concepts/clustering.md

 All participating components locally recalculate target ownership and re-balance the number of targets they’re scraping without explicitly communicating ownership over the network.

 Target auto-distribution allows you to dynamically scale the number of {{< param "PRODUCT_ROOT_NAME" >}}s to distribute workload during peaks.
-It also provides resiliency because targets are automatically picked up by one of the node peers if a node goes away.
+It also provides resiliency because targets are automatically picked up by one of the node peers if a node leaves.

 {{< param "PRODUCT_NAME" >}} uses a fully local consistent hashing algorithm to distribute targets, meaning that, on average, only ~1/N of the targets are redistributed.